ztoben/assets-webpack-plugin/readme.md

   * `entries` is an object that contains all entry points listed in your webpack config
     * `"bundle_name"` is the name of the bundle (the key of the entry object in your webpack config, or "main" if your entry is an array).
     * `"asset_kind"` is the camel-cased file extension of the asset
-  * `images` is an array containing all images processed by webpack
+  * `assets` is an array containing all assets processed by webpack
     * `name` is the name of the image (path used in `require` or `import`)
     * `path` is the webpack generated public path to the image